junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 His eyes still have glaring angelic lights, his palm pressed on the head of his old self, whose lights are dimming as the grace is extracted and transmitted from the point they touch.

-Then the process finishes.
-Cas leaves that soldier's body slump to the floor.
+Then the process is over.
+Cas leaves that soldier's body slumped to the floor.
 There is no sign of an angel in that nerveless body, no showing of whether the Castiel from this timeline is still in that body or if he's still alive.

 Dean stares at him, "Cas?" he gasps, finding his throat choked.
 "Did you just... kill the other you?"